info340b-wi20/project-saashamoruw/README.md

 Less important: worth like 1 point each?
+- Better feedback for signin/sign out // success message is in red
 - Check mobile site
 - The AddProjectCard should add to the state using a callback - ???
 - add role="button" and tab-index to your cards so that a screen reader knows that they can be flipped.
 Right now, they just navigate when I try to "click" on it using a screen reader